isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 the ISB-CGC programmatic API is a REST service that can be used from many different programming languages.

-The connection between your GCP project (whether it is an ISB-CGC sponsored and funded project or your own personal project) and the ISB-CGC is your Google identity (also referred to as your "user credentials").
+The connection between your GCP (whether it is an ISB-CGC sponsored and funded project or your own personal project) and the ISB-CGC is your Google identity (also referred to as your "user credentials").

-Access to all ISB-CGC hosted data is controlled using access control lists (ACLs) which define the permissions attached to each dataset, bucket, or object.
+Access to all ISB-CGC hosted data is controlled using the `Data Commons Framework Gen3 <https://dcf.gen3.org/>`_ which define the permissions attached to each data set, bucket, or object.

 **What project information do I input on the Register a Google Cloud Project page?**